sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - Started building the code structure.
 * What I will do today - Working on commiting code from today
 * Blocker - No blockers for now

+##### Kalikalyan
+* What I did yesterday - Built the code structure
+* What I will do today - Working on commiting code
+* Blocker - No blockers for now